 - 24.2(1) Section 96.6 of the employment security law of Iowa states that claims for benefits shall be made in accordance with such rules as the department prescribes.
 The department of workforce development accordingly prescribes: - a.
 Following separation from work, any individual, in order to establish a benefit year during which the individual may receive benefits because of unemployment, shall file an initial claim for benefits electronically, in person at a local department office, or by other means prescribed by the department and register for work.
-A claim filed in accordance with this rule shall be deemed filed as of Sunday of the week in which the claim is filed.

-- b.
-When filing an initial claim for benefits, an individual must provide the following information to the department:

-- (1) The name and complete mailing address of such individual's last employing unit or employer.

-- (2) The location of the last job.

-- (3) Last day of work.

-- (4) The reason for separation from work.

-- (5) That such individual is unemployed.

-- (6) That the individual registers for work.
+A claim filed in accordance with this rule shall be deemed filed as of Sunday of the week in which the claim is filed. - b.
+When filing an initial claim for benefits, an individual must provide the following information to the department: - (1) The name and complete mailing address of such individual's last employing unit or employer including work history for all employers within the individual's base period. - (2) The location of the last job. - (3) Last day of work. - (4) The reason for separation from work. - (5) That such individual is unemployed. - (6) That the individual registers for work.

-- (7) The individual's last job occupation.

-- (8) Number, name and relationship of any dependents claimed.
-As used in this subparagraph, "dependent" is defined as: spouse, son or daughter of the claimant, or a dependent of either; stepson or stepdaughter; foster child or child for whom claimant is a legal guardian; brother, sister, stepbrother, stepsister; father or mother of claimant, stepfather or stepmother of the claimant; son or daughter of a brother or sister of the claimant (nephew or niece); brother or sister of the father or mother of the claimant (uncle or aunt); son-in-law, daughter-in-law, father-in-law, mother-in-law, brother-in-law, or sister-in-law of the claimant; an individual who lived in the claimant's home as a member of the household for the whole year; cousin.
+- (7) The individual's last job occupation. - (8) Number, full name, social security number, date of birth, and relationship of any dependents claimed.
+The identity of an individual identified as a dependent shall be verified by the department before the individual is added to the claim as a dependent.
+As used in this subparagraph, "dependent" is defined as: spouse, son or daughter of the claimant, or a dependent of either; stepson or stepdaughter; foster child or child for whom claimant is a legal guardian; brother, sister, stepbrother, stepsister; father or mother of claimant or stepfather or stepmother of the claimant; son or daughter of a brother or sister of the claimant (nephew or niece); brother or sister of the father or mother of the claimant (uncle or aunt); son-in-law, daughter-in-law, father-in-law, mother-in-law, brother-in-law, or sister-in-law of the claimant; an individual who lived in the claimant's home as a member of the household for the whole year; cousin.